-National Aboriginal and Torres Strait Islander flexible care program will have assessment contacts under the Quality Framework.
+National Aboriginal and Torres Strait Islander Flexible Aged Care Program services will have assessment contacts under the Quality Framework.

 What is an assessment contact?

 Assessment contacts are activities conducted by the Aged Care Quality and Safety Commission (Commission) to monitor the quality of care and services provided through aged care services.
-Assessment contact means any form of contact other than a site audit, review audit or quality review between the Commission or a quality assessor and the provider of the service.
+Assessment contact means any form of contact other than a site audit, review audit or quality review between the Aged Care Quality ans Safety Commissioner (Commissioner)/delegate or a quality assessor and the provider of the service.

 Determining the arrangements for assessment contacts is a regulatory decision made by the Commission, this includes determining when an assessment contact will be conducted and for what purposes.
 Assessment contacts can be made with notice to a provider (announced) or without notice to a provider (unannounced).
 The form that the assessment contact takes is determined by the Commission and may include phone discussions, emails or a visit.

 Assessment contacts may be conducted for one or more of the following purposes: